lijing28101/fagin2/README.md

 m <- run_fagin(con, overwrite.result=T)
 ```

-**Note: Fgin will save the input data for each individual species, and pair of focal-target comparison as rds file for reuse. `run_fagin` will skip to load input data or pairwise comparison if the rds file already existed in the archive dir.
+**Note: Fagin will save the input data for each individual species, and pair of focal-target comparison as rds file for reuse. `run_fagin` will skip to load input data or pairwise comparison if the rds file already existed in the archive dir.
 You should delete the rds file for a specific species or pairwise comparison if you want to re-analysis that step.**

 ## Output